braebo/ansi/README.md

 ### Browser Compatibility

-The package automatically detects unsupported browsers (Safari, Firefox) and falls back to plain text output.
-Full color support is available in Chrome/Chromium-based browsers and Node.js environments.
+Full color support is available in Chromium browsers and Node.js environments.

+Safari and Firefox fall back to plain text output due to lack of support for ANSI codes.

 <br>